arturcarvalho/tutorial-1/README.md

 <img src="https://user-images.githubusercontent.com/300/73311311-fce89b80-41da-11ea-9a7f-2ef6b8191052.png" />

 It's the complete schema as defined by our SDL files!
 The Playground will ingest these definitions and give you autocomplete hints on the left to help you build queries from scratch.
-Try getting the IDs of all the posts in the database:
+Try getting the IDs of all the posts in the database; type the query at the left and then click the "Play" button to execute:

 <img src="https://user-images.githubusercontent.com/300/70951466-52e0f580-2018-11ea-91d6-5a5712858781.png" />

-We should also be able to create a new contact:
+We should also be able to create a new contact (make sure to input both the mutation and the Query Variables in the lower left pane):

 <img src="https://user-images.githubusercontent.com/300/73311826-471e4c80-41dc-11ea-9476-a9ef8cdfce20.png" />